 Additionally, religious discrimination can include harassment of an employee for their religious beliefs or those of someone the employee is married to or associated with.
 Harassment might involve behaviors such as making disparaging comments about a person’s religious beliefs.

-Examples of Religious Discrimination in the Workplace
+Examples of Religious Discrimination at Work

 Examples of conduct or behavior that may constitute workplace religious discrimination include: